r57zone/DSAdvance/README.md

 In order to exit the stick emulation mode on the touchpad, need to switch to the default mode.

+By clicking on the default profile on DualSense the white LEDs display the current battery status (1 - 25%, 2 - 50%, 3 - 75%, 4 - 100%).

 The `PS` button simulates pressing `Win+G`, and the microphone button `Win+Alt+PrtScr`.

 ## Setup
 1. Install [ViGEmBus](https://github.com/ViGEm/ViGEmBus/releases).
 2. Install Microsoft Visual C++ Redistributable 2017 or newer.
-3. Connect the Sony DualSense, DualShock 4, Nintendo Pro controller via USB (wireless support is limited).
+3. Connect the Sony DualSense, DualShock 4, Nintendo Pro controller via USB.
 4. Unzip and launch DSAdvance.
 5. If necessary, change the dead zones of the sticks or other parameters in the configuration file `Config.ini`.
 6. When used with Steam games, in the controller settings, disable "Playstation personal settings".